Rosie-ODonnell/Rosie-ODonnell/README.md

 ![img](sunset.png)

 I'm a self-taught software developer 👩🏼‍💻.
-My stack includes Javascript, React, Node.js and Typescript.
+My stack includes Typescript, Vuejs, React, Node.js and Rust.
 <br /> <br />
-I'm part of the [Founders and Coders](https://www.foundersandcoders.com/) Spring 2021 Cohort.
+I'm an alumna of the [Founders and Coders](https://www.foundersandcoders.com/) Spring 2021 Cohort.

 I'm passionate about making the tech industry more accessible and about using the power of technology for good.